webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

-As an alternative, nesting an [[svg/elements/mpath|'''mpath''']] element within the [[svg/elements/animateMotion|'''animateMotion''']] makes the graphic travel along the contours of any referenced path.
-This example makes an icon travel continuously in a around an irregularly curved shape.
-The direction of movement depends on the sequence of path commands, which in this case results in a counter-clockwise motion:
+As an alternative, nesting an [[svg/elements/mpath|'''mpath''']] element within the [[svg/elements/animateMotion|'''animateMotion''']] makes the graphic travel along the contours of any referenced path, rather than relative to the current position.
+This example makes an icon travel continuously around an irregularly curved shape.
+The direction of movement depends on the sequence of path commands, in this case a counter-clockwise motion:

 <syntaxhighlight lang="xml" highlight="3,4,9">
 <defs>